letYuchan/velogit/README.md

 - Blog levels up based on post count
 - Cute arcade-style dragon visualizes progress
 - Track **Top 3 categories** and total posts at a glance

+---

+### 💬 Comment System (Powered by Utterances)

+We have added an **issue-based comment system** using [Utterances](https://utteranc.es/).
+This allows users to leave comments with a simple **GitHub account authentication**.

+- **Features**:
+  - Comments are stored and managed as **GitHub Issues**.
+  - Anyone with a GitHub account can post comments.
+  - Provides a clean UI that integrates seamlessly with the blog.

+- **Important Notes**:
+  - When posting a comment for the first time, **GitHub authentication** is required.
+  - After authentication, you will be redirected to the **Home page**.
+    → To continue commenting, you need to **re-enter the post detail page**.

+👉 Once authenticated, commenting will be smooth and convenient from then on.

 </details>